ianhorn/kyfromabove-gisconference2025-workshop/workshop/docs/stac/stac-browser/index.md

 ### Button Functions

-Let's take a look at the top right hand corner by clicking on each button to see what's they show.
+Let's take a look at the top right hand corner by clicking on each button to see what they show.

 | Button   | Display                                |
 |----------|----------------------------------------|